aahadaazar/patients-api/README.md

 ### **Running the Application Locally**

-1. **Ensure your database is running** and accessible at the DATABASE\_URL specified in your .env file.
+1. **Ensure your database is running** and accessible at the DATABASE_URL specified in your .env file.
-2. **Run database migrations or seed data** if your project uses them (e.g., npm run migration:run, npm run seed).
-Refer to your backend's specific setup instructions for this.
-3. Start the backend server:
+2. Start the backend server:
    Open your terminal, navigate to the backend project directory, and run:
    npm run start:dev
    The API will usually be accessible at http://localhost:3000 (or the PORT specified in your .env)